 POS systems may help you to:

-- Manage inventory: a simple way to monitor stock and get real-time information on availability, keeping customers happy by providing what they want, when and where they want it.
+- Manage inventory: A simple way to monitor stock and get real-time information on availability.
+Keep customers happy by providing what they want, when and where they want it.

-- Improve sales: when a POS system records transactions, it creates a detailed record of what you’re selling.
+- Improve sales: When a POS system records transactions, it creates a detailed record of what you’re selling.
 You can use this to track popular products, successful members of the sales team and cycles of demand.
-Having easy access to this level of information could help you make better decisions about the next week, months and years for your business.
+Having easy access to this level of information could help you make better decisions about the next weeks, months and years for your business.

-- Manage customer data: your POS system could help you understand what customers really want and help inform you on how to reward your most loyal customers.
-Order histories, customer profiles and loyalty programs – see Tyl Rewards for inspiration – can help you get to know your customers and can be a powerful tool for business growth.
+- Manage customer data: Your POS system could help you understand what customers really want.
+And help to inform you of how to reward them.
+Get to know your customers with order histories, customer profiles and loyalty programmes.

 Types of POS hardware